timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 ## Optimized Solution

-One problem we have in the naive solution is memory allocations when adding elements to the `result`. `List` uses an array internally to store elements and creates a bigger array copying all values from the current one once its capacity is reached.
-Also, at the very end, we need to conform to the required return type by calling `ToArray` effectively creating another array and copying all values from the `result`.
+In the naive solution, there is a problem with memory allocations when adding elements to the `result`. `List` uses an array internally to store elements and creates a bigger array copying all values from the current one once its capacity is reached.
+Also, at the very end, we need to conform to the required return type by calling `ToArray`, effectively creating another array and copying all values from the `result`.

 Alexei made an interesting optimization to avoid additional allocations and copying values between arrays: